grpc-ecosystem/grpc-gateway/ADOPTERS.md

 - [Ad Hoc](http://adhocteam.us/) uses the gRPC-Gateway to serve millions of API requests per day.
-- [Chef](https://www.chef.io/) uses gRPC-Gateway to provide the user-facing API of [Chef Automate](https://automate.chef.io/).
+- [Chef](https://www.chef.io/) uses the gRPC-Gateway to provide the user-facing API of [Chef Automate](https://automate.chef.io/).
 Furthermore, the generated OpenAPI data serves as the basis for its [API documentation](https://automate.chef.io/docs/api/).
   The code is Open Source, [see `github.com/chef/automate`](https://github.com/chef/automate).
 - [Scaleway](https://www.scaleway.com/en/) uses the gRPC-Gateway since 2018 to
   serve millions of API requests per day [1].
+- [SpiceDB](https://github.com/authzed/spicedb) uses the gRPC-Gateway to handle requests for security-critical permissions checks in environments where gRPC is unavailable.

 If you have adopted the gRPC-Gateway and would like to be included in this list, feel free to submit a PR.